CodeMilitant/code-meta/readme.txt

 If there are multiple sets of meta tags, the search engines will not index your website properly due to a duplicate content violation.

+= Does Code Meta translate into other languages? =

+This plugin is setup for internationalization and should translate all languages native to the WordPress core.

 = Does Code Meta add records to my database? =

 No, unlike all other SEO plugins in the WordPress directory, the meta tags are efficiently generated through PHP and will persistently remain using any server or WordPress caching.